Benoît Paire: 2012: First ATP Tour singles final

-Following the North American swing, Paire returned to the clay in Casablanca, making his second quarter-final appearance of the season.
+Following the North American swing, Paire returned to the clay in Casablanca, making his second quarterfinal appearance of the season.
 Benoît resumed the clay court season in Barcelona, losing in the second round for the second year in a row.
 The week after Benoît made it to his first ATP World Tour singles final at the Serbian Open, part of the ATP 250 series.
 On his way to the final Paire knocked out the sixth seed, third seed and top seed (Pablo Andújar), before losing in the final to Andreas Seppi in straight sets.
 Benoît made his seventh clay-court appearance of the season in Nice as a wildcard, losing in the first round to compatriot Roger-Vasselin.

-At the French Open, Benoît reached the second round for the first time in his career, losing to eventual semi-finalist David Ferrer in straight sets.
-Paire didn't play a warm-up event at either Queens or Halle, yet reached the third round at Wimbledon, his best performance in a Grand Slam event, beating Matthew Ebden and twenty-second seed Alexandr Dolgopolov on the way.
+At the 2012 French Open, Benoît reached the second round for the first time in his career, losing to eventual semifinalist David Ferrer in straight sets.

+Paire didn't play a warm-up event at either Queens or Halle, yet reached the third round at 2012 Wimbledon Championships, his best performance in a Grand Slam event, beating Matthew Ebden and twenty-second seed Alexandr Dolgopolov on the way.
 He lost to American qualifier Brian Baker in the third round.

-He followed up his impressive grass-court run at Wimbledon with a semi-finalist showing at s-Hertogenbosch, losing to eventual winner David Ferrer in three sets.
+He followed up his impressive grass court run at Wimbledon with a semifinalist showing in s-Hertogenbosch, losing to eventual winner David Ferrer in three sets.

 On 16 July 2012, Benoît defeated eighth-seeded Bernard Tomic in straight sets in the first round of the Swiss Open.
 He lost against Latvian, Ernests Gulbis, in the second round.
 Paire entered an ATP Tour event as the number one seed for the first time in his career at the Farmers Classic in July, but lost at the first hurdle to American Michael Russell.